datamol-io/datamol/news/conformer_default.rst

 * Change the conformer generation arguments to use `useRandomCoords=True` by default.
 * Start using explicit `Optional` instead of implicit `Optional` for typing.
 * Start using relative imports instead of absolute ones.
+* When conformers are not minimized, sort them by energy (can be turned to False).

 **Deprecated:**